akukhta/BigBrother/README.md

 # BigBrother
-BigBrother is a simple sniffer programm.
+BigBrother is a simple sniffer program.
 <br/>
 Analyzes packets which are going through network card.